-Considering the dynamics of the Universe driven by a system of $n$ minimally coupled matter contents consisting of barotropic perfect fluids, canonical scalar fields and non-canonical scalar fields, in this section, we derive a set of equations which governs the evolution of background as well as perturbations in the line element~(\ref{Eqn: perturbed FRW line element}).
+Considering a universe where the dynamics are driven by a system of $n$ minimally coupled matter components, comprising barotropic perfect fluids, canonical scalar fields, and non-canonical scalar fields, we now derive a closed set of equations.
+These equations govern the evolution of both the background and the perturbations within the framework of the line element defined in Eq.~(\ref{Eqn: perturbed FRW line element}).